 Below are the most common topical creams, which we’ve grouped into strengths starting with the weakest preparations:

-Hydrocortisone Cream is a common, mild topical steroid that treats eczema by reducing the inflammatory chemicals that the body produces.
+Hydrocortisone 1% cream is a common, mild topical steroid that treats eczema by reducing the inflammatory chemicals that the body produces.

-The active ingredient that Hydrocortisone products contain is hydrocortisone acetate, a mild corticosteroid which helps to tackle skin flare-ups, itching and soreness.
-Because of this, Hydrocortisone can be used to treat a variety of inflammatory skin reactions and allergies including insect bites and stings.
-Hydrocortisone cream is suitable for use on sensitive areas such as the face and neck.
+The active ingredient that Hydrocortisone products contain is hydrocortisone acetate, a mild corticosteroid that helps to tackle skin flare-ups, itching and soreness.
+Because of this, Hydrocortisone 1% and Hc45 cream can be used to treat a variety of inflammatory skin reactions and allergies including insect bites and stings.

-A moderate-strength steroid cream is Eumovate.
+A good example of moderate-strength steroid cream is Eumovate.
 Eumovate is available from The Independent Pharmacy as a cream or ointment and helps to relieve symptoms related to conditions like eczema, psoriasis, and insect bites.

-The active ingredient in Eumovate is clobetasone, moderately potent corticosteroid that reduces redness, itching and swelling.
-It may also be used as a preventative measure for flare-ups and has very few side effects.
+The active ingredient in Eumovate is clobetasone, a moderately potent corticosteroid that reduces redness, itching and swelling.
+It may also be used as a preventative measure for flare-ups and has very few side effects for adults and children.

-Stronger steroid creams are available if you’re finding that weaker treatments aren’t proving to be effective.
+Stronger steroid creams are available if you’re finding that weaker treatments aren’t proving to be effective or if you have particularly thick skin.

 If you suffer from a skin condition that affects the scalp and head, there are topical treatments available that can specifically help with this, such as Betnovate Scalp Application and Betacap 0.1% Solution.
-Both of these medications can help to treats outbreaks of eczema, dermatitis, or psoriasis affecting the scalp, and effectively calm redness and irritation.
+Both of these medications can help to treat outbreaks of eczema and dermatitis of the scalp, or psoriasis affecting the scalp, and effectively calm redness and irritation.

 Another option for scalp dermatitis is Elocon Scalp Lotion, which uses the equally potent steroid mometasone.
 Elocon moisturises the skin and slows the growth rate of skin cells (relieving psoriasis symptoms).